Conda and Mamba#

 If you are running programs using SBatch scripts, you should include the activation command in your script:

-module load conda
+module load miniforge/24.11.2-1

 Tips and reproducibility#

-In general, you should not update packages inside a Conda environment.
+In general, you should not update packages inside a Conda/Mamba environment.
 Instead, you should make a new environment with the versions of the packages need and verify this works before removing any old environments that are not longer needed.
 This is especially true if you used

 pip

 to install anything.It is a good idea to include version numbers of the packages you want (if you know them).
 For example, in the above, we requested Python version 3.9 or newer.
-Being more specific can help speed up how long it takes to set up the environment because it will reduce the number of package version Conda will consider.
+Being more specific can help speed up how long it takes to set up the environment because it will reduce the number of package version Mamba will consider.